Amritanshu1912/Bitespeed-Backend-Task-Identity-Reconciliation/README.md

 ## 🌐 API Endpoints <a id="api-endpoints"></a>

 Refer to the [API Documentation](api-docs.md) for comprehensive API documentation.
-Additionally, you can explore the Swagger documentation located at `./src/swagger.yaml` which outlines the available endpoints for the Contact Reconciliation Backend Service.
+Additionally, you can explore the Swagger documentation located at `./src/swagger.yaml` which outlines the available endpoints for the Contact Reconciliation Backend Service. <br>
 To access API docs via a user interface, utilize the Swagger UI, which is accessible at the /api-docs endpoint when running the server.

 ## 🚀 Getting Started <a id="getting-started"></a>